 Matthew Turnour is a Director and the Chairman of Neumann & Turnour Lawyers and heads the Corporate and Commercial Law Division of the practice.
-He is Chair of the Queensland Law Society's Subcommittee for the Not-for-profit Sector and a Director of the Australian Charity Law Association.
-Matthew is a member of the Australian Charities and Not-for-profits Commission's Professional User Group and is a Queensland Law Society Senior Counsellor.

 His PhD thesis, entitled Beyond Charity: Outlines of a Jurisprudence for Civil Society was awarded Outstanding Thesis Award from the Queensland University of Technology (QUT).
 His other degrees are a Bachelor of Laws and Bachelor of Economics from the University of Queensland, and a Master of Arts by research from QUT.

 Matthew is a Fellow of the Australian Institute of Company Directors and a Fellow of the Institute of Leaders and Managers.
 In 2017 he became the First Australian inducted into the International Mu Lambda Nu Honor Society by the Nonprofit Academic Council.

 Bachelor of Laws, The University of Queensland, 1985.

 Bachelor of Economics, The University of Queensland, 1983.